amiya-pattnaik/rest-atf/README.md

 };

 request.post('http://http://mockbin.com/request', {formData: formData}, callback);
 ```
-This will send your files with a MIME type of multipart/form-data, which is a multipart form upload.
+This will send your files with a MIME type of `multipart/form-data`, which is a multipart form upload.

 While this will be more than sufficient for most users' use-cases, there are times where you need even more fine-grained control, like pre/post CLRFs (new-lines), chunking, or specifying your own multiparts.
-For more info on these extra options, check out this section of the request README.
+For more info on these extra options, check out this section of the request README(https://www.npmjs.com/package/request#multipartrelated).

 ## Misc.
 Configurations

 There is a lot more to HTTP requests than just specifying a URL and downloading the data.
 For larger applications, and especially those that have to support a wider range of environments, your requests may need to handle quite a few configuration parameters, like proxies or special SSL trust certificates.

-One important misc. feature to point out is the request.defaults() method, which lets you specify default parameters so you don't have to give them for every request you make.
+One important misc. feature to point out is the `request.defaults()` method, which lets you specify default parameters so you don't have to give them for every request you make.

 ```
 let req = request.defaults({